Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 However, when you renew your card each year, you’ll get:

-That can help offset the annual fees!
-Here’s a quick look at the differences between the cards:
+That can help offset the annual fees.
+Here’s a quick look at the differences among the cards:

 |Spending||• 2X Southwest points with Southwest and Rapid Rewards hotel and car rental partner purchases|